MoArtis/RCGMod/README.md

 [Settings]
 - Remap the "interact" action used to pick object on the floor or use doors.
-- [NEW] Remapping the ìinteractî action will change the button prompt accordingly.
+- [NEW] Remapping the ‚Äúinteract‚Äù action will change the button prompt accordingly.
-- Remap the keyboard from the modís config file.
+- Remap the keyboard from the mod‚Äôs config file.
 - Force the game to use XInput to potentially fix the controller related bugs.
 (Off by default)
-- [NEW] Display the PS4 controllerís button prompts instead of the Xbox ones.
+- [NEW] Display the PS4 controller‚Äôs button prompts instead of the Xbox ones.
 (Off by default)
 - [NEW] Configure the vSync settings.
-- [NEW] Use Unityís frame limiter ("TargetFramerate") or a custom one.
+- [NEW] Use Unity‚Äôs frame limiter ("TargetFramerate") or a custom one.
 (Off by default)

 [Gameplay/Feedbacks]
 - [NEW] Unlock the secret characters on every save once they are unlocked on at least one save.